Donald Trump Called Mike Pence A ‘Pu**y,’ Report Says

 Despite their best efforts, the U.S. Congress certified Electoral College votes on January 6.
 Vice President Mike Pence, who presided over the joint session, has also faced intense pressure from Trump to overturn the results, according to a Tuesday report from The New York Times.

-Both privately and publicly, the report said, Trump pressured Pence to intervene in the electoral process and reject electoral votes, which he had no authority to do.
+Both privately and publicly, the report said, Trump pressured Pence to intervene in the process and reject electoral votes, which he had no authority to do.
 On January 6, as Pence was getting ready to preside over Congress’ joint session, Trump reportedly called his residence.

 According to two individuals briefed on the conversation, Trump warned his right-hand man that history would not look kindly upon him if he refused to intervene.